How to Play Ace-King in Poker

 An ace and king hole cards next to stacks of poker chips on a shiny black table.

-Understanding ace-king
+Understanding Ace-King

 The first step to understanding how to play ace-king profitably is to know that it’s a drawing hand.
-In fact, suited, it’s ranked as the top drawing hand in the game, with great potential to hit a nut flush provided you connect with the board.
+In fact, when suited, it’s ranked as the top drawing hand in the game, with great potential to hit a nut flush, provided you connect with the board.
 That’s where so many beginner players go wrong.
 They play like they’re holding a premium hand just because it’s got an ace and a king in it.
 Then they find out why this hand is sometimes referred to as the Anna Kournikova of poker (it looks good, but never wins.)
 The fact is that you need to have a variety of poker strategies up your sleeve to get the most out of Big Slick in a game of Texas Hold’em online.
-You’ve got to know how to act pre-flop and your post-flop approach has to consider whether you’re playing heads up or in a multiple pot.
+You’ve got to know how to act preflop and your postflop approach has to consider whether you’re playing heads up or in a multiple pot.

 What you do with Big Slick after the flop depends on whether you connect with the board or not.
 If you hit the flop and make top pair or better, keep up the aggression with a c-bet.
 Should you miss the flop and you’re playing heads up, you’ll want to consider your position and the texture of the board.
-If the board is dry, nobody’s likely to draw and you have six outs for top pair, so a c-bet makes sense.
+If the board is dry, nobody’s likely to draw and you have six outs for top pair, so a C-bet makes sense.
 Alternatively, check-call in the hope that your opponent checks back and lets you see the turn for free.

 What if the flop is wet and scary?
-Say you’ve got ace-king (Spades) and the flop comes 9-8-7 (Clubs.)
+Say you’ve got ace-king (spades,) and the flop comes 9-8-7 (clubs.)
 There’s no drawing potential for you here.
-At best, you’ve got ace high against a potential flush or straight.
-It’s better to cut your losses, even if you put a lot of money into the pot pre-flop.
+At best, you’ve got ace-high against a potential flush or straight.
+It’s better to cut your losses, even if you put a lot of money into the pot preflop.

 If you’re facing multiple opponents and you didn’t connect with the board, apply the brakes.
 Chances are that someone else did hit the flop, so any further big bets are pointless.

-Exceptions to the rule
+Exceptions to the Rule

 Every rule has its exceptions.
-Aggression is the general rule for playing ace-king in poker, but there will be times when you want to flat-call instead of raising or re-raising.
+Aggression is the general rule for playing a hand containing an ace and a king in poker, but there will be times when you want to flat-call instead of raising or re-raising.
 If your opponent is an expert at reading your range and you want to disguise your hand, calling is the way to go.
 Another reason is to be more unpredictable.
 Say your opponent believes you always raise with Big Slick.
 If you flat-call, they’ll assume that your hand is weaker than it is.
 This helps to keep opponents with weaker hands in the pot instead of folding to your re-raise.
 That way, you get more value, which ultimately translates into more winnings.

-Be a poker ace at BetMGM
+Be a Poker Ace at BetMGM

 Actress Vanessa Hudgens flipping casino chips next to the text "The King of Casinos"